Image is everything.

 There are many who doubt his talent.
 Nick Schwartz of “For the Win,” dropped the Steeler’s odds of making the playoffs by 26% when Rudolph was named starter.
 Steven Ruiz of USA Today published an article entitled, “Mason Rudolph Isn’t the Short- or Long-Term Answer at QB for the Steelers.”

-This Sunday, Rudolph has the opportunity to prove the world wrong.
+Beginning this Sunday, Rudolph has the opportunity to prove the world wrong.
 His plan is simple.
+He will look to Christ for strength.
 He tells Sports Spectrum; “Christ is at the center of it.
 It’s Christ who will always be there for you; He’s your foundations.
-So just getting in the Word and leaning on a few of my life verses throughout the week, as well as constant communication with my parents – that’s my secret to success.
+So just getting in the Word and leaning on a few of my life verses throughout the week, as well as constant communication with my parents – that’s my secret to success.”

 As young Gavin King would be glued to his television screen during Oklahoma State games, the world will be watching as Rudolph takes the field on Sunday.
 Whether his college success will translate to the NFL is yet to be determined.
 But his faith, his maturity, and kindness are already making an impact.